codeforboston/cliff-effects/OVERVIEW.md

 ### G1.
 WARNING: Values the user shouldn't change

-The options for what circumstances the user can try to predict can be expanded.
-That said, never allow users to change certain kinds of future values.
-For example, a value like `future.rentShare` - they're not in charge of their subsidy.
-They can change `future.contractRent`, which is out of their control, but still something that the calculations aren't changing themselves.
+In the future, this tool could let users try out changes in multiple life circumstances, not just their future income.
+That said, it should never allow users to change certain kinds of future values.
+For example, the client currently needs to put in their _current_ rent share, but they should never be able to change their future rent share amount - that's for the tool to calculate.
+They can change their future contract rent, in case their landlord is changing the total rent, but never the rent share.

 ### G2.
 Snippets